Saint Petersburg Metro: Line 3 (Nevsko-Vasileostrovskaya)

-Nevsko-Vasileostrovskaya ("Nevsky [district]–Vasileostrovsky [district]") Line is a line of the metro, opened in 1967.
-Since 1994, it has been officially designated as Line 3.
-It stands out among St. Petersburg metro lines for two reasons : its stations are almost exclusively of "Horizontal Lift" type and it has the longest inter-station tunnels in the entire system.
-Metro officials originally intended to add stations in-between the existing ones, but those plans were later abandoned.
+Line 3 opened in 1967.
+Its stations are almost exclusively of "Horizontal Lift" type and it has the longest inter-station tunnels in the entire system.
+Metro officials originally intended to add stations in-between the existing ones, but those plans were abandoned.

 The line cuts Saint Petersburg centre on an east-west axis and then turns southeast following the left bank of the Neva River.
 It is generally coloured green on Metro maps.